exactmike/PSMenu/README.md

 2. Improve the Menu Hierarchy logic and functions
 3. Make screen clearing optional via parameter
 4. Modify New-DynamicMenuDefinition to make command pipeline possible (place choice token/identifier arbitrarily within the command string)

+## Note concerning dynamic scriptblocks
+* To be successful, you will need to be aware of the rules variable scoping in relation to script blocks created by these functions.
+* When creating dynamic scriptblocks from strings you will need to control when variable expansion occurs in strings to achieve your intended effect.
+Various combinations of single(') and double(") quotes and the backtick character (`) can usually help you achieve your goal.

 ## Example
 cd c:\